After Ever Happy: Plot

 A couple of hours after Christian Vance reveals to Hardin he is Hardin's biological father, Hardin returns to his mother's wedding reception with Tessa, where he confronts her about the deception.
-Vance tries to explain himself, but Hardin storms off with a bottle of whiskey.
+Vance tries to explain himself, but he storms off with a bottle of whiskey.

 That evening, Tessa finds a drunk Hardin breaking into Trish's house and setting the place on fire.
-Hardin realizes his mistake and tries to put the fire out, to no avail, but Vance arrives and sneaks Hardin out the back to Tessa's car as the fire department arrives.
-Hardin wakes up the next morning and Tessa tells him Vance told the police he had set the fire himself.
+He realizes his mistake and tries to put the fire out, to no avail, but Vance arrives and sneaks him out the back to Vance's car as the fire department arrives.
+Hardin wakes up the next morning and Tessa tells him Vance took the blame for the fire himself.
 They drive to a hill where they have sex.

-Tessa and Hardin return to their hotel where she confides in Kimberley, Vance's fiancee, about her problems dealing with Hardin's anger issues before discovering Hardin has left the hotel.
-Tessa tracks him down to a party where she finds him drunk and high.
-She offers him a chance to leave with her, but he declines and she returns to the US.
+Tessa and Hardin return to their hotel where she confides in Vance's fiancée Kimberley.
+Tessa tracks the MIA Hardin down to a party where she finds him drunk and high.
+She offers him a chance to live with her, but he declines and she returns to the US.

 Upon returning to her apartment, Tessa finds her father, dead from an apparent overdose.
 Landon calls Hardin dozens of times to let him know before he finally picks up.
 He returns to Tessa and tries to comfort her, but she hides from him.
 Hardin argues with her mom, Carol, about whether he's good for Tessa and how he always abandons her.

-Still, Hardin, along with Landon, attends Richard's funeral to support Tessa.
-Hardin and Tessa go to a dinner hosted by Hardin's dad, Ken, and Landon's mom, Karen, along with Landon and his friend, Nora, to say farewell to Landon as he moves to New York for school, where Nora also lives.
+Nevertheless Hardin, along with Landon, attends Richard's funeral to support Tessa.
+They go to a dinner hosted by Hardin's dad Ken, and Landon's mom Karen, along with Landon and his friend, Nora, to say farewell to Landon as he moves to NYC for school, where Nora also lives.

 After dinner, Tessa brings Hardin outside to talk.
-She tells him they need time apart to heal from their recent family traumas and she's decided to leave Vance Publishing to move to New York with Landon.
-Hardin is hurt by the bombshell and nearly hits Landon out of rage for not telling him, but Landon reminds him he is also Tessa's friend as much as Hardin is his brother.
-Tessa gives Hardin an ultimatum that if he loves her, he'll not follow her to New York and let them have their time apart, to which he reluctantly agrees.
+She tells him they need time apart to heal from their recent family traumas and she's decided to leave Vance Publishing to move to NYC with Landon.
+Hardin is hurt by the bombshell and nearly hits Landon out of rage for not telling him.
+Landon reminds him he is also Tessa's friend as much as Hardin is his brother.
+Tessa gives him an ultimatum: if he loves her, he'll not follow her to NYC to let them have their time apart, to which he reluctantly agrees.